axivo/charts/.github/scripts/README.md

 **Internal Functions:**
 - `_buildChartRelease` - Builds a GitHub release for a single chart and uploads the chart package as an asset
+- `_commitLockFiles` - Helper function to commit updated lock files to PRs
 - `_createChartReleases` - Creates GitHub releases for packaged charts and uploads the chart packages as release assets
 - `_fileExists` - Helper function to check if a file exists
-- `_findChartYamlFiles` - Recursively finds directories containing Chart.yaml files
+- `_findAllCharts` - Recursively finds chart directories in application and library paths
 - `_generateChartRelease` - Generates release content using the template file
 - `_generateHelmIndex` - Generates the Helm repository index file
 - `_packageCharts` - Packages all charts in a specified directory